virmanir/virmanir/README.md

 - 👋 Hi, I’m Rohit... @virmanir
 - 👀 I’m a derivatives day trader with many years of trading experience with options and futures.
-- 🌱 I’m currently learning develop indicatorts and strategies for the TradingView charting platform using Pinescript.
+- 🌱 I’m currently developing indicators and strategies for TradingView platform using Pinescript.
-- 💞️ I’m looking to collaborate with other Pinescript developers to help each other learn.
+- 💞️ I’m looking to collaborate with other Pinescript developers.
 - 📫 You can reach me at rvirmani@artech.us

 <!---